sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 | **Field Name** | **Description** |
 |---- |----
-| **Email address** | Enter the organisation email address.
+| **Email address** | Enter the organisation email address of the **Secondary subscription admin.**<br />Note: The email address cannot be the same as that of the **Primary subscription admin.**
-| **First name, Last name, Contact number** | If the email address is not linked to a TechPass account, requestor needs to enter the full name and contact number.
+| **First name, Last name, Contact number** | If the email address is linked to a TechPass account, the full name and contact number are automatically displayed, otherwise the requestor needs to enter.

 ### **Technical admin**

-The **Technical admin** can be a public officer or a vendor with a valid organisation email address.

 | **Field Name** | **Description** |
 |---- |---- |
 | **Email address** | Enter the email address of the **Technical admin.**
 | **First name, Last name, Contact number** | If the email address is not linked to a TechPass account, requestor needs to enter the full name and contact number.|
-| **Organisation** | Enter the organisation name of the **Technical admin.** If the **Technical admin** is a public officer, then the organisation field is automatically displayed and cannot be edited.
-If the **Technical admin** is a vendor, then requestor needs to enter the organisation name.
+| **Organisation** | If the **Technical admin** is a public officer, then the organisation field is automatically displayed and cannot be edited.
+If the **Technical admin** is a vendor, then the requestor needs to enter the organisation name.

 ### **Billing details**

-The **Billing admin** must be a public officer with a valid organisation email address.

 | **Field Name** | **Description** |
 |---- |---- |